 The right temperatures and humidity + time play an important role in this process.
-That gives the additional & characteristic flavor complexity to this tea.
+That gives the additional, and characteristic flavor complexity to this tea.

 Alternatively, there's also another type of Pu-erh - "Shou" Pu-erh (熟茶, literally "ripe tea") in which the tea leaves undergo an accelerated fermentation process before they are shaped into cakes.

-Now back to our tea.
-Our Pu-erh is Sheng Maocha (not pressed into cakes) & it's from 2017, so quite young for these teas.
-But the leaves are picked from over a hundred years old trees.
+Our Pu-erh is Sheng Maocha (not pressed into cakes), and it's from 2017, so quite young for these type of teas.

-The trees are also EU organic certified & being over 100 yo, they have deep roots, which enable them to pull more minerals from the soil.
+The trees are also EU organic certified, and since they are over 100 yo, they have deep roots, which enable them to pull even more minerals from the soil.

-The tea plantation is also run by a woman who is known for her small empire of amazing tea facilities
+The tea plantation is also run by a woman, who is known for her small empire of amazing tea facilities